So how can you reduce the chances of this affecting you?

 - Don’t be afraid to withhold goods or services in lieu of outstanding payment.

-- Understand your customer and any unique payment requirements such as public sector contracts.
+- Understand your customer.
+Look out for any payment requirements.
+These are common in public sector contracts.